AndroidExamples/androidco.de/PROJECTS.md

 https://github.com/AndroidExamples/fragment-navigation

-TODO: update for material design using support v4 and v7 (already implemented in other examples like the beacon example)
+-TODO: update for material design using support v4 and v7 (already implemented in other examples like the beacon example)- Forget about the ActionBar and use a toolbar instead, check https://github.com/hanscappelle/android-toolbar-example

 ## Android Camera Preview